Verizon Forward for Good Accel - GuruFocus.com

-BASKING RIDGE, N.J., May 31, 2023 (GLOBE NEWSWIRE) -- Verizon today announced that seven organizations have completed the third cohort of the Verizon Forward for Good Accelerator, focused on Health Equity to scale solutions that address the barriers to health access and quality care.
+BASKING RIDGE, NJ / ACCESSWIRE / May 31, 2023 / Verizon today announced that seven organizations have completed the third cohort of the Verizon Forward for Good Accelerator, focused on Health Equity to scale solutions that address the barriers to health access and quality care.
 In partnership with the innovation agency, CoLab, the accelerator program aims to support start-ups that are developing solutions leveraging advanced technology such as 5G, MEC, Big Data, AI, and XR to drive meaningful social impact.
 The participants of the Health Equity cohort will have the opportunity to present their tech-enabled solutions at the Verizon Innovation Lab in Boston on May 31, 2023.

 "At Verizon, we understand the power our technology can have in creating an equitable future for all," said Carrie Hughes, Director of Corporate Social Responsibility Officer at Verizon.
 "Thanks to the partnership of these innovators, we're leveraging our resources to help break the barriers to quality care that many communities across the country continue to face."